Sjögren Syndrome

 Etiology and Pathophysiology

-- Multifactorial systemic autoimmune process characterized by infiltration of glandular tissue by CD4 T lymphocytes
+- Pathophysiology involves multifactorial systemic autoimmune process characterized by infiltration of glandular tissue predominately by CD4 T lymphocytes.

-- Theorized that glandular epithelial cells present antigen to the T cells inducing cytokine production.
-There is also evidence for B-cell activation, resulting in autoantibody production and an increased incidence of B-cell malignancies.
+- Theorized that glandular epithelial cells present antigen to the T cells inducing cytokine production, ultimately leading to B-cell dysregulation and resulting in autoantibody production, chronic inflammation, and increased incidence of B-cell malignancies.

 Genetics